ShonenAsh/SortVisualizer/README.md

 Sort Visualizer :
 A Sorting Algorithms Visualizer with support for side by side algorithm comparision.
-[A detailed Readme will be soon uploaded]
+[A detailed readme will soon be uploaded]

 Tools used:
 IntelliJ IDEA